nrennie/nrennie.rbind.io/content/blog/2023-02-17-making-pretty-pdfs-with-quarto/index.md

 ### Adapting this extension

-If you want to update this template to use, for example, different colours or a different logo, you have two options.
+If you want to update this template to use, for example, different colours or a different logo, you have two options:

 * Install the extension using the instructions above, then edit the  `_extensions/nrennie/PrettyPDF/PrettyPDF.tex` file.